sindresorhus/eslint-plugin-unicorn/docs/rules/no-abusive-eslint-disable.md

 console.log(message); // `message` is not defined, but it won't be reported
 ```

 This rule enforces the specification of rules to disable.
-If you want to disable ESLint on a file altogether, you should ignore it through [`.eslintignore`](http://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories).
+If you want to disable ESLint on a file altogether, you should ignore it through [`.eslintignore`](http://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories) for ESLint or through the `ignore` property in the `package.json` file for `XO`.

 ## Fail